disusered/blog/src/content/blog/phoenix-with-typescript.md

 }
 ```

-Finally we need to create a minimal TypeScript configuration file.
-ESBuild does not require a `tsconfig.json` file, but the TypeScript compiler does.
+Finally we need to create a minimal TypeScript configuration file. esbuild does not require a `tsconfig.json` file, but the TypeScript compiler does.
 We can create a minimal config file by running `npx --prefix assets tsc --init` in our `assets` directory.

 ```bash
 # npx does not support the --prefix flag, so we need to cd into the assets directory